From the Canadian Physiotherapy Association

 Chronic Pelvic Pain

-Pelvic pain is chronic if it lasts at least six months.
-Living with chronic pelvic pain is draining, and can interfere with sexual intercourse, good sleep, hygiene and daily functioning.
-Although no specific cause can be identified in many women, pelvic muscle or nerve inflammation, pelvic muscle spasm, or postural problems affecting pelvic muscles and joints may be implicated.(4) Your physiotherapist can assess your pain and develop an appropriate treatment program.
+Pelvic pain is chronic if it lasts beyond a few months.
+Living with chronic pelvic pain is draining, and can interfere with sexual intercourse, good quality sleep, hygiene and daily functioning.
+Although no specific cause can be identified in many women, pelvic muscle or nerve inflammation, a sensitized nervous system, pelvic muscle spasm, or postural problems affecting pelvic muscles and joints may be implicated.(4) Your physiotherapist can assess your pain and develop an appropriate treatment program.
 Specific therapeutic exercises can stretch painfully contracted muscles, strengthen weakened muscles, and address postural problems that may be contributing to your pain.(5) Physiotherapy can produce a substantial and lasting reduction in pelvic pain and let you focus on enjoying your life again.(3)

 Urinary incontinence (the involuntary leakage of urine) is common in women, affecting up to 30% of women by 65 years of age.(6) It should not, however, be dismissed as a normal sign of aging or long term effect of labour and delivery.
 In addition to reducing well-being and activity levels, urinary incontinence can cause secondary health problems, such as urinary tract infections and skin ulceration(7), and may lead to reduced fitness, quality of life and depression.
 Bladder and pelvic floor muscle training are proven treatments for improving symptoms of urinary incontinence, recommended by the International Continence Society as the first line treatment for this condition.
 Clinical studies have found that targeted exercise therapy can resolve or improve most types of incontinence.(6,7) Age is no barrier in this condition, as women over 75 years of age can also benefit from physiotherapy.(8) If you are experiencing urinary incontinence, talk to your physiotherapist about exercise therapy to eliminate or reduce your symptoms.